-There are so many different types of guppies and guppy colors that it's difficult to list them all, and breeders are constantly working to create new varieties all the time.
-If you've ever visited a pet store and admired the different kinds of guppies you saw there, it may surprise you to know that you've likely only seen a fraction of the varieties these fish come in.
-Learn more about them.
+There are so many types of guppies and different guppy colors that it's difficult to list them all, and breeders are constantly working to create new guppy varieties all the time.
+You've likely only seen a fraction of what's available, so learn more about them.

-According to the Encyclopedia Brittanica, guppies are a member of the Poeciliidae family.
+According to the Encyclopedia Britanica, guppies are a member of the Poeciliidae family.
 In this family, you'll find:

 - Poecilia wingei - This is also known as the Endler guppy.
 It's closely related to the common guppy and therefore able to hybridize with it although most hobbyists believe each species should be kept pure.
 These fish are not found in pet stores as often as the common guppy, but they are available.

-- Micropoecilia picta - This is a smaller member of the Poeciliidae family that lives in brakish waters.
+- Micropoecilia picta - This is a smaller member of the Poeciliidae family that lives in brackish waters.

 An Overview of Different Types of Guppies